 Lecture 7.2: We will begin by discussing the growth of open-source innovation.
-We will then examine the current state of manufacturing supply chains, and understand how the national and international conversation has changed since COVID-19.
+We will then examine the current state of manufacturing supply chains and understand how the national and international conversation has changed since COVID-19.
 Finally, we will also ask the tough questions about why the West's manufacturing economy struggled, and explore policy solutions.

-Concepts: Stock buybacks, financialization, private equity, corporate innovation, corporate venture capital, the "innovator's dilemma," M&A, open-source innovation, the "fourth industrial revolution," the National Network of Manufacturing Institutes, offshoring and reshoring of manufacturing.
+Concepts: Stock buybacks, financialization, private equity, corporate innovation, corporate venture capital, the "innovator's dilemma," M&A, open-source innovation, offshoring and reshoring of manufacturing.

 Reading: "The Entrepreneurial State" by Mariana Mazzucato, chapters 7-8; chapter from "Innovator's Dilemma" by Clayton Christensen.
-Optional: "American Capitalism's Great Crisis and How to Fix It" by Rana Foroohar (Time Magazine); "Have Business Roundtable Companies Lived Up to Their Stakeholder Commitments?" by Lucian Bebchuk and Roberto Tallarita (ProMarket).
-Data: National Science Foundation data on business R&D done in Metropolitan Statistical Areas.
+Optional: "American Capitalism's Great Crisis and How to Fix It" by Rana Foroohar (Time Magazine); "A Soap Maker Cracks the Code to 'Made in America'" by Austen Huffard (Wall Street Journal).

+Data: National Science Foundation data on business R&D done in Metropolitan Statistical Areas; Harvard Growth Lab's Metroverse data.